cis1962-fa25/cis-1962-hw1-data-analysis-amandaabbe/README.md

 > Explain some improvement you want to make within your code.
 Perhaps you have a code block that could be more concise, or a part of your code could be improved with a library or be performed with a more efficient algorithm.

-My code works and passes tests, but I want to reduce mutation and duplication in the sentiment analysis step:
--  Avoid mutating review.sentiment inside the analysis functions.
-Instead, create a derived array that adds sentiment immutably.
-- DRY up grouping logic: sentimentAnalysisApp and sentimentAnalysisLang share almost identical “count positives/neutral/negatives by key” logic.
-I can factor that into one reusable helper.
-- Small polish:
-    - Extract rating thresholds to named constants.
-    - Add a tiny boolean parser for verified_purchase that’s robust to casing (True, true, etc.).
-    - Keep all functions pure and return new structures instead of modifying inputs.
+My code works and passes tests, but I'd improve the sentiment analysis section by reducing mutation and duplication.
+Instead of mutating review.sentiment, I'd produce a derived array that adds a sentiment field immutably.
+I'd also DRY up the nearly identical "count positive/neutral/negative by key" logic in sentimentAnalysisApp and sentimentAnalysisLang into one reusable helper.
+As small polish, I'd extract rating thresholds to named constants and use a case-insensitive boolean parser for verified_purchase.
+The goal is to keep functions pure and return new structures without side effects.

 ### Part 2

 > Ask AI how to improve your code, by picking a part of your program you are interested in improving and asking something along the lines of "how can I improve this code?"
 This does not have to be verbatim; you could ask more specific questions for improvement, like "what JavaScript libraries could improve the efficiency of my code?"
 Screenshot or link the response.

-I asked AI: "Here’s my working JS for sentiment analysis on a cleaned reviews array.
-How can I refactor it to avoid mutation and remove duplication between ‘by app’ and ‘by language’?
+I asked AI: "Here's my working JS for sentiment analysis on a cleaned reviews array.
+How can I refactor it to avoid mutation and remove duplication between 'by app' and 'by language'?
 Please keep it vanilla JS (no extra libraries), O(n), and ESLint-friendly (prefer-const, consistent destructuring, no var).
 Return production-ready code."

 Its output: